 - Multi-Factor Authentication (MFA)

-In this blog, we’ll see what 2FA and MFA exactly are, how they differ from one another, and which is the best authentication solution for your organisation’s network security.
+In this blog, we’ll see what 2FA and MFA exactly are, how they differ, and which is the best authentication solution for your organisation’s network security.

 Two-Factor Authentication is an authentication system that uses two different authentication factors to verify a user’s identity.

-Hence, Two-Factor Authentication meaning is that it needs users to present and pass through two authentication processes to access their account and network resources.
+Hence, Two-Factor Authentication means that users must present and pass through two authentication processes to access their account and network resources.

 What is Multi-Factor Authentication?